liberapay/liberapay.com/README.md

 Building `www.gittip.com` requires [Python 2.7](http://python.org/download/releases/2.7.4/), and a gcc/make toolchain.

-All library dependencies are bundled in the repo (under `vendor/`) and by default the app is configured to use a Postgres instance in the cloud.
+All Python library dependencies are bundled in the repo (under `vendor/`) and by default the app is configured to use a Postgres instance in the cloud.

 Building